arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 <Admonition type="note" icon="⏹️" title="Open">

-- In this state the circuit breaker short-circuits / fails-fast all requests.
+- In this state, the circuit breaker short-circuits/fails-fast all requests.
-  - This is done using by throwing the `ExecutionRejected` exception.
+  - This is done by throwing the `ExecutionRejected` exception.
-- If a request is made after the configured `resetTimeout`, the breaker moves to the the _Half Open_ state, allowing one request to go through as a test.
+- If a request is made after the configured `resetTimeout`, the breaker moves to the _Half Open_ state, allowing one request to go through as a test.

 </Admonition>

 <Admonition type="note" icon="⤴️" title="Half Open">

-- The circuit breaker is in this state while it's allowing a request to go through, as a _test request_.
+- The circuit breaker is in this state while allowing a request to go through as a _test request_.
-  - All other requests made while test request` is still running short-circuit / fail-fast.
+  - All other requests made while test request` is still running short-circuit/fail-fast.
-- If the test request succeeds then the circuit breaker is tripped back into _Closed_, with the `resetTimeout` and the `failures` count also reset to initial values.
+- If the test request succeeds, the circuit breaker is tripped back into _Closed_, with the `resetTimeout` and the `failures` count also reset to initial values.
-- If the test request fails, then the circuit breaker moves back to _Open_, the `resetTimeout` is multiplied by the `exponentialBackoffFactor`, up to the configured `maxResetTimeout`.
+- If the test request fails, the circuit breaker moves back to _Open_, and the `resetTimeout` is multiplied by the `exponentialBackoffFactor` up to the configured `maxResetTimeout`.

 </Admonition>